The Universe Is on the Side of Justice: Six Principles of Nonviolence, Part 6

 [INTRO MUSIC]

-Welcome to 60-Second Civics, the daily podcast of the Center for Civic Education.
-I'm Mark Gage.
+This is 60-Second Civics from the Center for Civic Education.
+I’m Mark Gage.

 [OUTTRO MUSIC]